(this is me!)

 accumulate links to items that I wrote or find interesting.

-You can find out about me by reading my résumé or if you're all social media-y, you can view my
+You can find out about me by reading my

 Papers